PlanB-Network/bitcoin-educational-content/courses/btc104/en.md

 Second, it allows for fractional ownership, making it easier for investors to purchase smaller amounts of gold.

-**Why might one want this?** In the physical world, buying a whole ounce of gold for $1900 would be out of reach for many.
+**Why might one want this?** In the physical world, buying a whole ounce of gold for 1900 dollars would be out of reach for many.
 But 1/1000th of an ounce of gold is now achievable through fractionalising the tokens.
 In the digital realm, a claim to a spec of gold dust is achievable— something infeasible in the physical realm.

 Lastly, XAUt is often more liquid than physical gold, which means it can be easily converted into fiat or bitcoin, enabling investors to quickly liquidate their holdings if needed.